hyojinsarchet/meal-prep-helper/planning/readme.md

 ### Gold

-* Ability to make CRUD functionality on ingredient(already have) list.
+* Ability to make CRUD functionality on the meal list using back-end.
-* Ability to make CRUD functionality on ingredient(to buy) list.
+* Ability to make CRUD functionality on the ingredient list using back-end.
 * Ability to make comment section.

 ### Used tools in the project